 The timing of the game is as follows.
-The policy makers in the two countries procure capacity reserves (k_1, k_2) in the first stage.
-Network reliability is realized, subsequent to which the markets are either perfectly integrated or national.
+The policy makers in the two countries procure capacity reserves $(k_1, k_2)$ in the first stage.
+Network reliability is realized, after which markets are either perfectly integrated or national.
 Consumers decide how much electricity to purchase and power producers how much thermal capacity to make available to the short-term market depending on the market structure M = N, I. Finally, renewable output is realized in the two countries.
-The real-time wholesale market clears all prices if renewable output and/or transmission capacity is sufficient to handle the residual flow of electricity between markets.
-Otherwise capacity reserves are activated in one or both markets.^{20,21}
+The wholesale market clears all prices if renewable output and transmission capacity are sufficient to handle the net flow of electricity between markets.
+If not, capacity reserves are activated in one or both markets.
+Expected welfare in country i is the weighted average under this structure, where $k = (k_1 + k_2)/2$ is the average capacity reserve.
+The expected welfare in the representative country equals W(k, k) under symmetric capacity reserves, $k_1 = k_2 = k$ .